beccasaurus/rack-stack/README.md

 Named Applications
 ------------------

+TODO - Named Applications section

-add names ...
+ - add names ...

-remove ...
+ - remove ...

-get access to...
+ - get access to...

 Stack Manipulation
 ------------------

+TODO - Stack Manipulation section

 A `RackStack` may be manipulated at runtime.